 Also known as Domino, Domino Damsel, Domino Damselfish, Humbug, Spot Domino Damselfish, Three-spot Damsel, Three-spot Damselfish, Three-spot Domino Damselfish, Three-spot Humbug, White-spot Humbug, White-spot Puller.

-Found in pairs or groups amongst staghorn coral in lagoons and around coral reefs.
+Found in pairs or family groups sheltering in the arms of staghorn corals over lagoons and coral reefs.

 Depth - 1-55m

 First they clear a site ready for a nest, then engage in a mating dance with rapid swimming and fin movements, during this time the males will often turn a shade or two darker and may display white blotches.
 Spawning occurs at dawn.